-School-School Links (First grade teachers visiting preschool classroom).
+School-School Links (First Grade Teachers Visiting Preschool Classroom)

 Three different first grade teachers visited the preschool classroom (i.e., experimental group) on three different occasions to share their experience with preschoolers transitioning to first grade.
 First grade teachers highlighted the main differences between the preschool and primary school.
 Preschoolers were encouraged to ask questions about the primary school, which were answered and clarified by first grade teachers.
-After every activity related to home-school and school-school bridging (Malsch, Green & Korhari, 2010), preschool teachers facilitated an activity whereby preschoolers were asked to draw what they "saw", "heard" and "lived" not only during the visits to the primary school, but also during the first grade teachers' visits.
-Preschoolers shared their drawings with their peers and their parents in an "open-door" activity organised by the preschool teacher.
+After every activity related to home-school and school-school bridging (Malsch et al., 2011), preschool teachers facilitated an activity whereby preschoolers were asked to draw what they "saw," "heard," and "lived" not only during the visits to the primary school, but also during the first grade teachers' visits.
+Preschoolers shared their drawings with their peers and their parents in an "open-door" activity organized by the preschool teacher.